I may earn a commission from the affiliate links on this site. Learn more›

 Vital Series: Mallets remains to be my favorite mallet VST plugin bundle, though I have to say, Grand Marimba is coming in at a close second.

-My best piece of advise when working with any plugins and instruments is to keep amassing them until you have an extensive library — like a painter’s color palette.
+My best piece of advice when working with any plugins and instruments is to keep amassing them until you have an extensive library — like a painter’s color palette.

 The “best-sounding” marimba VST may not always be the best application for a given style of music, like hip-hop, lo-fi, or pop.